SPI2004 Networking and databases

 • understand database design principles such as indexing, query optimization, and transactions, and how they impact performance and scalability in online games

-• Understand the integration of databases with networking models (client-server, peer-to-peer) and how latency, bandwidth, and protocols affect data consistency and user experience
+• understand the integration of databases with networking models (client-server, peer-to-peer) and how latency, bandwidth, and protocols affect data consistency and user experience

 Skills

-The student
+The candidate

 • can design and implement a database schema suitable for storing structured and unstructured game data